jaredcdavis/shellpool/README.md

 ## Portability

 There is reasonably good [test suite](test/) that can be used to help ensure compatibility with your system.

+ - **Linux**.
+All tests pass on CCL, SBCL, CMUCL, ABCL, Allegro, and Lispworks.
+Note that for Lispworks you may need to run `(bt:start-multiprocessing)` before using Shellpool.

+ - **FreeBSD**.
+All tests pass on CCL, SBCL, CMUCL, and ABCL.
+Note that SBCL must be compiled with `--with-sb-thread`.

+ - **Windows**.
+All tests pass on 32-bit CCL trunk on a system with Cygwin installed and the Cygwin `procps` package installed (for the `pgrep` command).
+I have not tested other Lisps, msys, etc.

-I would welcome any patches that provide support for other Lisps or operating systems, or for adding additional test cases.
-Current status:
+I would welcome patches that provide support for other Lisps or operating systems, or for adding additional test cases.
+It would likely be very easy to port shellpool to other Unix-like operating systems.
+I have looked into porting shellpool to CLISP and ECL, but their `run-program` commands lack `stderr` support, which is problematic.

-CCL:
-  - Linux: all tests pass
-  - FreeBSD: all tests pass
-  - Windows: ??
-  - Mac: ??

-SBCL:

-  - Linux: all tests pass
-  - FreeBSD: all tests pass (Note: compile SBCL with --with-sb-thread)
-  - Windows: ??
-  - Mac: ??

-CMUCL:
-  - Linux: all tests pass
-  - FreeBSD: all tests pass
-  - Windows: ??
-  - Mac: ??

-ABCL:
-  - Linux: all tests pass
-  - FreeBSD: all tests pass
-  - Windows: ??
-  - Mac: ??

-Allegro:
-  - Linux: all tests pass
-  - FreeBSD: ??
-  - Windows: ??
-  - Mac: ??

-Lispworks:
-  - Linux: all tests pass (Note: run `(bt:start-multiprocessing)` first!)
-  - FreeBSD: ??
-  - Windows: ??
-  - Mac: ??

-CLISP: doesn't work at all (`run-program` lacks `stderr` streams)

-ECL: doesn't work at all (`run-program` lacks `stderr` streams)

 ### Dependencies